Sri Lanka in 8 days: temples, nature, and the ocean

 Check-in

-Flights to/from Italy are not included in the package, so you can decide where to depart from, what time, and with which airline you prefer.
-This gives you maximum freedom of choice!
+Roundtrip flights or transportation to reach the destination are not included in the package, so you can decide from where and when you want to leave!
+This gives you complete freedom of choice to adjust your travel itinerary to your needs.
 We recommend flying to the capital Colombo and then taking a taxi (30 minutes) to the city where we'll be staying: Negombo .

 Ancient Kingdoms and Elephant Safaris